-All four major waste contracts, Landfill, Materials Recovery Facility, Organic Waste Treatment and Bring Service, performed satisfactorily during the year, representing £30m or 89% of the total income for the year.
-It is expected that the contract activity will continue to grow at a significant level in the coming year, primarily as a result of the Landfill Tax Escalator.
+All four major waste contracts, Landfill, Materials Recovery Facility, Organic Waste Treatment and Bring Service, performed satisfactorily during the year, from a financial point of view, representing £29m or 88% of the total income for the year.
+With the continuing decline in waste tonnages, improved contract conditions and Landfill Tax rising from £56 to £64 per tonne, it is expected that the level of contract activity, in financial terms, will remain at a similar level in the coming year.